forwards/first-contributions/README.md

 ## Assumptions

+I have made a number of assumptions in writing this guide:

 * You have a GitHub account
 * You have [RStudio](https://www.rstudio.com/products/rstudio/download/#download) installed.
 * You have [git](https://git-scm.com/downloads) installed and your [identity configured](http://happygitwithr.com/hello-git.html).
 If you can push to GitHub, you've already done this :)
 * You are comfortable using git with RStudio.
 If you want to improve your knowledge, I'd recommend working through ['Happy Git and GitHub for the useR'](http://happygitwithr.com/) first.

+OK, let's get started!

 ## Fork this repository